 - Sexual maturity can also trigger the spraying behavior as your cat instinctively wants to mark its territory.
 If this turns out to be the cause, having your cat spayed or neutered should resolve the problem.

-The Peninsula Humane Society reminds pet owners that periods of stress, a change in environment, or a general lack of understanding regarding the litter box can leave a cat ripe for litter box issues.
+Periods of stress, a change in environment, or a general lack of understanding regarding the litter box can leave a cat ripe for litter box issues.
 The most important thing about dealing with house training problems is to deal with them swiftly before the behaviors become ingrained with your cat.
 Contact your vet right away if you suspect your cat has a medical condition that is interferring with traiing.

 A Word About Cat Litter